Ai2-Alliance/VoiceKey-Fractal-Detection/README.md

 These findings are preliminary and based on a limited sample size.
 They support our initial thesis about the fractal properties of human and AI-generated voices, emphasizing the potential of our approach in distinguishing between the two.
 For a detailed analysis, including visualizations and future research directions, please refer to our [Fractal Analysis Comparison](fractal_analysis_comparison.md) document.

-## Future Work and Crowdsourcing Initiative

-While our initial results are promising, there is still significant work to be done to refine and validate our approach.
-The computationally expensive nature of our analysis (taking hours per sample) necessitates a crowdsourcing approach to advance our research.
-We are calling on the community to help with:

-1. **Sample Collection**: We need a diverse range of human and AI-generated voice samples to improve the robustness of our analysis.

-2. **Threshold Modifications**: Help us fine-tune the adaptive thresholds for HFD and DFA to improve classification accuracy.

-3. **Detection Analysis**: Contribute to the exploration of various time series analysis techniques and fractal dimension definitions to enhance our detection capabilities.

-By leveraging the power of crowdsourcing, we aim to accelerate the development of this promising approach to voice authentication.
-If you're interested in contributing, please check our [Contribution Guidelines](CONTRIBUTING.md) for more information on how to get involved.

-## VoiceKey Project

-VoiceKey is a research initiative aimed at developing a robust voice authentication system leveraging the unique randomness properties of the human voice.
-It utilizes negative detection, Zero-Knowledge Proofs (ZKPs), blockchain technology, and analog voice verification to create a secure, privacy-preserving, and computationally efficient authentication mechanism.
-[VoiceKey Project Overview](https://ai2-alliance.github.io/VoiceKey/)

-Key aspects of VoiceKey include:
-- Negative detection of AI-generated voices
-- Integration of Multi-Factor Authentication (MFA) and biometric factors
-- Privacy preservation using ZKP and blockchain technology
-- Analysis of compute resource expenditures and bypass probabilities
-- Consideration of potential bypass methodologies and security measures

-## AI Integrity Alliance (AI²)

-The AI Integrity Alliance (AI²) is a global coalition dedicated to promoting ethical and trustworthy artificial intelligence.
-Its mission is to ensure AI technologies are developed and used responsibly, transparently, and inclusively.
-AI² unites representatives from diverse regions, industries, and cultures to foster collaboration and share best practices in AI ethics.

-Core Principles of AI²:
-1. Transparency and Accountability
-2. Inclusion and Diversity
-3. Open-Source Empowerment

-## Contributing

-We welcome contributions from the community.
-Please read our [Contributing Guidelines](https://ai2-alliance.github.io/VoiceKey/docs/collaboration.html) to get started.

 ## The Rationale Behind Our Approach